Showing posts with label plants. Show all posts

 We saw the larger-than-life, fire-eating dragon standing guard over the plants in the Rock Garden, ready to breathe fire on offenders.

-The dragon was covered in a mixture of greens, & browns with brown spikes down his back.
+The dragon was covered in a mixture of greens and browns, with brown spikes down its back.
 His upper wings were brown, the underside green.
 A fierce creature to behold.

 The not-so-white rabbit's body was covered in green plants, his ears and nose in pink plants, and his boat was covered in reddish-brown plants.
 Atop the cane in his hand was his tall green hat.